U-Ar/br-index/README.md

 Cite the following paper:
 - Arakawa, Y., Navarro, G., & Sadakane, K. (2022).
 Bi-Directional r-Indexes.
 In 33rd Annual Symposium on Combinatorial Pattern Matching (CPM 2022).
 Schloss Dagstuhl-Leibniz-Zentrum für Informatik.

-It is more desirable to cite the following, which are the original papers of the r-index:
+It is more desirable to cite the following papers in addition, which are the original papers of the r-index:
 - Gagie, T., Navarro, G., & Prezza, N. (2018).
 Optimal-time text indexing in BWT-runs bounded space.
 In Proceedings of the Twenty-Ninth Annual ACM-SIAM Symposium on Discrete Algorithms (pp. 1459-1477).
 Society for Industrial and Applied Mathematics.
 - Gagie, T., Navarro, G., & Prezza, N. (2020).
 Fully functional suffix trees and optimal text searching in BWT-runs bounded space.
 Journal of the ACM (JACM), 67(1), 1-54.